bigfix/bfarchive/README.md

 ### Verbose output

-Like `tar`, if you add a `v` or `--verbose` when creating or extracting an archive, BFArchive will output the name of every file and directory as it is processing it.
+If you add `v` or `--verbose` when creating or extracting an archive, BFArchive will output the name of every file and directory as it is processing it.

     $ bfarchive -xv some_archive /some/folder